brontosaurusrex/brontosaurusrex.github.io/postbang.md

 <img src="https://raw.githubusercontent.com/brontosaurusrex/titles/master/example.png" style="border:0;">

-# Jessie from netinstall = postbang
+# Jessie from netinstall + some customization = postbang

 ## What is this